VisualPT/visualPT_site/README.md

-# gaitr_site
+# visualPT_site
-The landing page for all things Gaitr
+The landing page for all things VisualPT